 Stipulation.
 An agreement entered into by the divorcing spouses that settles the issues between them and is often entered into the court's final order or judgment and decree.

-The Divorce Glossary Will Help You, But It's No Substitute for Legal Council
+The Divorce Glossary Can Help You, But It's No Substitute for Legal Counsel

 The divorce glossary will help you to understand the key terminology that goes along with divorce proceedings, but you may need more help than that.
 Whether you're just beginning the divorce process or are further along, legal representation can make all the difference.
-Contact a divorce lawyer in your jurisdiction, who will be able to give you the information you need and advocate on your behalf should you need to go to court.
+Contact a divorce lawyer in your area, who will be able to give you the legal advice you need and advocate on your behalf should you need to go to court.